 The UK government then decided to ban the sale of preloaded boxes, threatening to fine and potentially imprison those caught selling any packaged with illegal software.

-So it’s harder to get one in 2017, while accessing copyrighted material is a criminal offence.
+So it’s harder to get one in 2017, while accessing copyrighted material is a criminal offense.

 In comparison, US providers offer all 380 games at a fraction of the overall cost compared to the UK.
 The analysis isn’t always the greatest, but it’s better than using an illegal stream.
 They also have dedicated apps which can be used on a variety of devices.